solita/sv-security-scans-07-crash-course/README.md

    - internal and private repos have no possibility to use CodeQL SAST;
    - you cannot upload .sarif files with security scan results to GitHub;
    - you have no credentials scans.
+3. There is also a `.pptx` file with the presentation slides.
+4. There are also a few recent DevSecOps reports about current statistics about security vulnerabilities.

 ## Workflows in `.github/workflows/`